realXtend/doc/netgames/api_complexity_analysis.rst

 internal model which contains the data for the OP calculation, implemented in another module in the same Python application.

+..
+NOTE: automated CP calc is complete for AS only -- for JS we add
+.. the member info manually now!!!

 To calculate the Message Points reflecting the *dynamic function calls*, we use the Closure Javascript compiler to traverse the source code to collect function calls and their argument counts.
 A parser